domRiddle/ASF/FAQ.md

 This error happens when ASF can't establish secure connection with given server, almost exclusively because of SSL certificate mistrust.

 In almost all cases this error is caused by **wrong date/time on your machine**.
 Every SSL certificate has issued date and expiry date.
-If your date is invalid and out of those two bounds then the certificate can't be trusted as a potential **[MITM](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)** attack and ASF refuses to make a connection.
+If your date is invalid and out of those two bounds then the certificate can't be trusted due to a potential **[MITM](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)** attack and ASF refuses to make a connection.

 Obvious solution is to set the date on your machine appropriately.
 It's highly recommended to use automatic date synchronization, such as native synchronization available on Windows, or `ntpd` on Linux.